frederikvig/nyum/_recipes/julekake.md

 ---

-> Set aside and cover with some plastic and a kitchen towel for 1 hour to rise until double in size.
+> Set aside and cover with some plastic and a kitchen towel for 2 hours to rise until double in size.

 ---

-> Cut into 2 (or 3, 4 for smaller breads) and shape into a round bread Put on a baking sheet.
+> Cut into 3 equally large pieces and shape each into a round or oval bread.
+Put on baking sheets lined with parchment paper.

 ---

-> Cover and let rise for another 1 hour, until double in size.
+> Cover and let rise for another 2 hours, until double in size.

 ---